developerChenRui/OpenCVExercise/README.md

 with the increase of the kernel size, the image will become more blurring;Median filter works better for images with salt-and-pepper noise.Gaussian filter works better for images with gaussian noise.<br />

 ## Exercise four
-1.Look at Threshold.cpp and implement the code in Python, and observe the results for di↵erent threshold values.
+1. Look at Threshold.cpp and implement the code in Python, and observe the results for di↵erent threshold values.
 Comment on the results. <br />

 it is easy to understand the Truncate/Binary/Binary_inv.
 And for the band filter, what the code do is to make f(x) = maxval (27<f(x)<125) and f(x) = 0 (otherwise); do not really understand what the semi filter do. and the algorithm of Adaptive filter calculate the threshold for a small regions of the image.
 So we get different thresholds for different regions of the same image and it gives us better results for images with varying illumination.<br />

-2.What are the disadvantages of binary threshold?<br />
+2. What are the disadvantages of binary threshold?<br />

 it may not be good in all the conditions where image has different lighting conditions in different areas.<br />

-3.When is Adaptive Threshold useful?<br />
+3. When is Adaptive Threshold useful?<br />

 when image has different lighting conditions in different areas